princedede/Q-paper/README.md

 - trust less.

 #### Own it
-Quatre products gives the fulfilment of owning it.
-Accessility to your funds are blended with your signature and you don't have to be at the mercy any centralized exchange platform to bring in or take take out your funds.
+Quatre products gives the fulfilment of ownership.
+Most of our products are (and will be) designed to brings you ownership experience.
+Accessility to your funds are blended with your signature and you don't have to be at the mercy of any centralized exchange platform to bring in or take take out your funds.
 We build it : you own it.

 #### Control it
 > Knowing you're in control is the first assurance of security.